georgestander/branch-Chat/Docs/testing-report.md

 - Web search result rendering (manual)
   - ⚠️ Pending: trigger an assistant response that uses web search, ensure result snippets render in the branch column with source URLs and that traces log `tools:invoke` with latency.
   - ✅ Updated to render clickable source list with host + snippets at the bottom of assistant messages.
 Confirmed the links open in a new tab and the UI shows the “web results” header once the tool completes.
+- Plan-format markdown contract (manual)
+  - ⚠️ Pending: prompt the assistant with a “plan” request and confirm the rendered response includes the `Short answer` line, `# Plan` heading with numbered sections, optional follow-up sections, and a `References` block with clickable blue links.